Business & Economics

 - Paper 2 has data response and essay questions and focuses on Theme 2 and Theme 3 content

-- Paper 3 has a pre-released context so you will investigate an industry or market in which businesses operate before your exam.
+- Paper 3 has a pre-released context and students will investigate an industry or market in which businesses operate before their exam.
 The data response and essay questions in the exam are linked to the context.

-- Diploma (8 units, equivalent to 2 A Levels): Units as above plus: principles of management (controlled assessment), managing an event (practical and coursework), international business and pitching for a new business.
+- Diploma (8 units, equivalent to 2 A Levels): Units as above plus: Principles of Management (Controlled Assessment) and International Business (Assignment Based).

 Assessment is through assignments, controlled assessments and examinations.